raghabendra-dash/AI-Landing-Page/README.md

 -   **Fully Responsive & Mobile-First Design:** Built using Tailwind CSS, the layout and all components are fully responsive, ensuring a seamless and intuitive experience across all devices, from large desktop monitors to small mobile screens.

--   **3D Animated Backgrounds:** Subtle, non-intrusive 3D animations created with `React Three Fiber` and `Three.js` are used in the background to add depth and a futuristic feel to the user interface without compromising performance.
+-   **3D Animated Backgrounds:** Subtle, non-intrusive 3D animations created with `GSAP` are used in the background to add depth and a futuristic feel to the user interface without compromising performance.

 -   **Modern "Glassmorphism" UI/UX:** The design is centered around a "glassmorphism" aesthetic, utilizing frosted glass effects, vibrant gradients, and glow effects to create a clean, high-tech look and feel.